Devil’s Right Hand

 “But you’re old, not like this.”

-“Everybody was once new,” she said, her face pinched.
+“Everything was once new,” she said, her face pinched.
 Lavert was sure she wanted to pinch him, hard, like she did when he hit a wrong note.
 But she didn’t put any concern to what he said.
 She made sure he practiced faithfully and later helped him get a scholarship to Ohio University, where he studied the organ.
-After he graduated, he never lived in Glenville again.
+After he graduated he never lived in Glenville again.

 “I don’t want to get too comfortable because I may not be here long,” he said.
 His apartment had one bedroom and one bathroom.
 It had one table with two chairs, one sofa, and one half-empty closet.
 It looked like no one lived there.
 He was becoming his own gravedigger.